TristanD0703/Texchers/README.md

 ![image](https://github.com/TristanD0703/Texchers/assets/111524307/bef78d6a-2fda-45ff-a9ed-7790ce52ab08)

 __To move a piece:__
 1. Enter the letter and number combination of the piece.
-Lines from top - bottom are listed A-B, and left - right are listed 1-8
+Lines from top - bottom are listed A-F, and left - right are listed 1-8
 2. Enter the letter and number combination of the tile you want to move the piece

 If you're able to, you can capture a piece by jumping over the enemy piece.